jon-tous/GameTipsAPI/README.md

 Run `uvicorn game-tip-service:app --reload` to start the server and ^C to exit.

+### Tools

-Soon, scripts will be included in `/tools` to help back up and restore collections and their documents from/to a `MongoDB` database, as well as a `json` dump of some starting data.
+Scripts are included in `/tools` to help back up and restore collections and their documents from a `MongoDB` database to a local JSON file and vice versa.

+A JSON dump of some starting data has also been included in `/tools`.

 ## Requesting and receiving data